WHAT YOUR BRAND NEEDS TO KNOW ABOUT INSTAGRAM REELS

 You can expect the algorithm to ultimately be similar to TikTok but, to entice creativity in the Reels community, Instagram is assisting the visibility of certain videos.
 The algorithm relies on your location, who and what you interact with, who follows you, and what’s trending/popular.

 As a brand, what should you do if you want to advertise on Reels?

 Although a paid social feature is not yet available within Reels, your brand can partner with creators to develop authentic content, allowing the creator to advocate for your brand to their audience.
 At The Outloud Group, we believe a paid feature will certainly come in the near future, but for now brands need to focus on building their creator relationships, and start having Instagram partners post content to Instagram Reels today in the form of integrated videos.
 We are that Reels posts are getting 10 to 11 times the number of views of a native post and similar engagement rates which is a fantastic incentive to start testing now.

 Take advantage of the fact that Instagram’s community is curious in Reels from both the creation and consumption side, and take advantage of the fact that Instagram has the preexisting audience to support Reels.
 An early adoption of the platform is key to having a wealth of content, and don’t be intimidated by the current lack of data, reporting, and transparency.
 This will come soon.
 On this topic, we trust in Zuckerberg.

-Visit our Youtube Channel for our video series, "Thinking Outloud" where we share industry knowledge, discuss influencer marketing trends and host influencers we work with.
+Visit The Outloud Group's Youtube Channel for our video series, "Influencer Insight"and "Thinking Outloud" where we share industry knowledge, discuss influencer marketing trends and host influencers we work with.
 Also, follow and chat with us through Twitter , Instagram and LinkedIn!